 FIG. 3.
-Rate density versus component masses for different models inferred from events with FAR $< 0.25\,\mathrm{yr}^{-1}$, illustrating consistency on large, coarse-grained scales, but some disagreement and systematics in areas with few observed events.
+Rate density versus component masses for different models inferred from events with FAR $< 0.25 \text{ yr}^{-1}$, illustrating consistency on large, coarse-grained scales, but some disagreement and systematics in areas with few observed events.
 Top left panel: Rate density computed with the FM model assuming no redshift evolution, for binary black holes only.
 Modulations along lines of constant chirp mass are apparent.
 Top right panel: Rate density inferred with the BGP model using all compact objects.
 This model can reproduce observations with localized regions of relatively enhanced rate density.
 In the binary black hole region, some regions of enhanced density are commensurate with the FM result.
 Bottom left panel: Rate density inferred with MS. For mergers involving NS, this model reproduces observations with broad distributions, consistent with smoothing the BGP result.
 For mergers involving typical BH, this model strongly favors equal-mass mergers.
 Bottom right panel: Rate density inferred with PDB.
 This model is also consistent with smoothing the FM result, producing features similar to MS, albeit with less structure in the mass ratio distribution for BBH, and by construction lacking a peak near $30M{\odot}$.

-mass interval $1\text{--}10M{\odot}$.
+rate between $3M{\odot}$ and $7M{\odot}$ is suppressed relative to an unbroken power-law extending from higher masses [11].
+With additional observations, as well as models and sensitivity estimates that span the full mass range of CBCs, we can now produce a comprehensive perspective on merger rates versus mass throughout the lowmass interval $1-10M{\odot}$.
 In so doing, we find a dropoff in merger rates above NS-scale masses.
-As a result, in the detection-weighted population, objects with NS-scale mass components are well-separated from objects with BH-scale masses.
+As a result, in the detection-weighted population, objects with NSscale mass components are well-separated from objects with BH-scale masses.
 However, we are unable to confidently infer an absence or presence of a subsequent rise in merger rates from lower mass gap masses.
 The purported lower mass gap [28-31] between the NS and black hole populations would produce such a rise, such that the mass gap produces an extended local minimum in the merger rate versus mass.
 We therefore neither find evidence for nor rule out the existence of a two-sided lower mass gap.

 Figure 5 shows the differential rate as a function of component mass inferred from all three models.
-The PDB model infers the location of this drop-off to occur at $M{\text{low}}^{\text{gap}} = 2.1^{+0.7}{-0.6} M{\odot}$, as shown by black vertical lines.
+The PDB model infers the location of this drop-off to occur at $M{\rm low}^{\rm gap} = 2.1^{+0.8}{-0.6} M{\odot}$, as shown by black vertical lines.
 While the other models do not explicitly infer the location of the drop-off, they do clearly show a reduction in the rate at a similar location.
-The prominence of this drop-off can be characterized by comparing the rate of mergers with both masses below $2.5 M{\odot}$ (BNS) to that of mergers with at least one component mass between 2.5 and $5 M{\odot}$ (in the mass gap).
-For this comparison, we find that the differential merger rate of systems with at least one component in the mass gap is one to two orders of
+The prominence of this

 FIG. 4.
 Impact of asymmetric binaries on the primary mass distribution, illustrating how the depth and extent of a mass gap in any one-dimensional distribution depends on the choice of slicing or marginalization over the remaining dimension.
-Differential merger rate as a function of primary mass for the BGP model when considering only the diagonal $q \simeq 1$ bins in Fig. 3 i.e. $m_1 \frac{\mathrm{d}N}{\mathrm{d}m_1\,\mathrm{d}q\,\mathrm{d}V_c\,\mathrm{d}t}\Big|{q\simeq 1}$ and the population of compact binaries across all mass bins.
+Differential merger rate as a function of primary mass for the BGP model when considering only the diagonal $q \simeq 1$ bins in Fig. 3 i.e. $m_1 \frac{dN}{dm_1 dq \, dV_c \, dt} \Big|{q\simeq 1}$ and the population of compact binaries across all mass bins.
 The rate for approximately equal mass binaries is significantly lower highlighting the contribution of asymmetric mergers like NSBHs to the marginal distribution over primary mass.
-The plot uses the BGP population model inferred from events passing a FAR threshold of $< 0.25 \mathrm{yr}^{-1}$.
+The plot uses the BGP population model inferred from events passing a FAR threshold of $< 0.25 \text{yr}^{-1}$.
 Solid curves represent the median rate densities and shaded areas denote 90% credible regions.